-However, if that anticipated sip hasn't quite lived up to expectations recently, it's likely you need to know how to clean your coffee maker, and specifically here, your Ninja coffee maker.
+However, if that anticipated first sip hasn't quite lived up to your expectations, you likely need to swot up on how to clean your coffee maker.

-And as one of the best coffee makers on the market, it's likely that you're going to want to know how to clean, and maintain, a Ninja model after your first serving of the day.
-But what does the process involve?
-Here, experts from Ninja share the only cleaning tips you need to know.
+As one of the best coffee makers on the market, it's important to keep your Ninja model in tip-top condition to ensure your first serving of the day doesn't disappoint.
+But what does this process involve?
+Here, Ninja experts share the only cleaning tips you need to know.

 There are no better people to ask than the experts – so we did just that.
 Here's how the professionals at Ninja maintain their coffee maker after their caffeine kick.
 You can check how to clean a Keurig coffee maker in our separate guide.